Fokoue22/ANSIBLE-Project-on-AWS/README.md

 ![Alt text](images/ping-base-tags.png)

-### 6. Run ansible-playbook-project1.yml file
+### 8. Run ansible-playbook-project1.yml file
-- First thing to do is to create this path "/root/web/index.html" on the controller, so we must have that file before running your playbook
+- First thing to do is to create this path "/root/web/index.html" for our index.html file on the controller, so we must have that file before running your playbook
 ```
  sudo mkdir -p /root/web
  echo "<h1>Hello from Ansible</h1>" | sudo tee /root/web/index.html